jeonghanlee/kakaotalk-env/README.md

 |**Setup Step 7** |

 * One should go `화면` option, the sixth from top to bottom, in the left broken menu.
 The first and second options in the right panel are shown in the following picture.
-Please select the second one as Naum font.
+Please select the second one as Nanum font.
 Then the application will ask us to reboot.
 After rebooting one can see the Korean font well.

 |![setup8.png](images/setup8.png)|
 | :---: |